PayPal Nigeria: How to Open a PayPal Account in Nigeria (That Sends and Receives Money)

 Before going on to set up your Nigeria’s PayPal account, you’ll need to have a well-defined purpose for opening.

-Although PayPal isn’t made primarily for online businesses only, you can still make payments if you’re into the analogue (offline) business world, but it’s not recommended.
+Although PayPal isn’t made primarily for online businesses only, you can still make payments if you’re into the analog (offline) business world, but it’s not recommended.

 Simply put; if you do digital business, accept digital payments through PayPal in Nigeria.
-If on the other hand you’re into the analogue side of the divide, it’s best you stick with your conventional mode of payment.
+If on the other hand, you’re on the analogue side of the divide, it’s best you stick with your conventional mode of payment.

-Bottom line is know what you need the PayPal account but, before thinking of opening a paypal account in Nigeria.
+The bottom line is knowing what you need for the PayPal account but, before thinking of opening a PayPal account in Nigeria.

 You don’t need much in order to get a verified PayPal account in Nigeria.
-But you’ll be needing the following:
+But you’ll need the following:

-- A government issued ID card (National ID card, Voters card, Driver’s licence etc.)
+• A government-issued ID card (National ID card, Voters card, Driver’s license, etc.)

-- And your computer (or smartphone) with data connection.
+• And your computer (or smartphone) with a data connection.

-If you have gotten those items listed above, then let start creating your PayPal account together.
+If you have gotten those items listed above, then let’s start creating your PayPal account together.

 Then, Go to www.paypal.com and you will be redirected to https://www.paypal.com/ng.